Text consolidated by Valsts valodas centrs (State

 the making of which the capital company has received or is

-planning to receive aid, shall be taken into account.
-The actual
+planning to receive aid are commenced.
+The actual initial

-initial investments and investments intended for the relevant
+investments and investments provided for in the relevant

-projects, but which have not been made yet, shall be taken into
+projects, but not been made yet, shall be taken into account when

-(3) For large investment projects, regardless of whether
+(3) For large investment projects the sum of eligible costs of

-investments are made by a small, medium-sized or large capital
+are made by a small, medium-sized, or large capital company, a

-company, a zone authority or a free port authority shall
+zone authority or free port authority shall determine in the

-determine the permissible percentage which may be reached by the
+which may be reached by the sum of direct tax rebates accumulated

 1) 30 per cent of the accumulated sum of eligible costs is